-UNIT 4 Introduction to Partial Differential Equations 5 Hours
+UNIT 4 Introduction to Partial Differential Equations 5 Hours complementary function and particular integral, Working procedure to solve the equations.

 Introduction, Formation of Partial Differential Equation(PDE), Solutions of a PDE, Equations solvable by direct integration, Linear equations of the first order.